‘Flipping Out’ Star Jeff Lewis’ 2-Year-Old Daughter Expelled After He Slammed School

 Lews has admitted in the past that he may have said some negative things about the school and other parents in the past.

-Specifically, he put down Back To School Night and Parent Night, and had made jokes about the emails that the parents at the school had sent to one another.
+Specifically, he put down Back To School Night and Parent Night and had made jokes about the emails that the parents at the school had sent to one another.
 Apparently, he angered the wrong mother because he claims that the women banded together to get his daughter tossed from school.

 Apparently, the headmistress hoped that things could be kept on the down-low, but Jeff refused to go quietly.